 To view complete Chief Son-i-Hat Whale House Renovation & Preservation Plan, click here!

-Naay I'waans ("The Great House"), Chief Son-i-Hat Whale House and surrounding land is owned by the Kasaan Village Corporation (Kavilco, Inc.).
-Given this responsibility for the property, Kavilco contracted with MRV Architects in 2007 to perform a condition survey of the Whale House and eight nearby totem poles.
+Kavilco, Incorporated owns Naay I'waans ("The Great House", Chief Son-i-Hat Whale House) and the surrounding land.
+Having responsibility for the property, Kavilco contracted with MRV Architects in 2007 to perform a condition survey of the Whale House and eight nearby totem poles.
 In 2010, Kavilco and the Organized Village of Kasaan (OVK) developed a joint strategy to move forward on implementing critical restoration work.
 Through a grant funded by the National Park Service - Historic Preservation Office (2010-2011), MRV and OVK drafted the "Son-i-Hat Whale House Renovation & Preservation Plan.
-This Plan was formally approved by Kavilco and OVK in October, 2011.
+Kavilco and OVK formally approved this plan in October, 2011.

 Purpose and Goals: